nf-core/viralrecon/docs/output.md

 Unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced from your sample were derived via true biological duplication (i.e. sequencing independent template fragments) or as a result of PCR biases introduced during the library preparation.
 By default, the pipeline uses picard MarkDuplicates to *mark* the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
 However, you can also choose to remove any reads identified as duplicates via the `--filter_dups` parameter.

-The value of `<SUFFIX>` in the output file names below will depend on the preceeding steps that were run in the pipeline.
-If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
-However, if `--protocol metagenomic` is specified then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 **Output files:**

 * `variants/bowtie2/`